StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 Chrome 122 improved Dolby Vision cross-compatible playback ability.

+Chrome 123 ensures that on Windows platforms, PQ/HDR10 video can be rendered at absolute brightness when system HDR mode is enabled.
+It also solves the problem of abnormal Tone-mapping issue when the window is dragged between SDR monitor / HDR monitor when multiple monitors are connected.

+Chrome 124 solves the issue that on Windows platform when the NVIDIA RTX Auto HDR feature is enabled, page scrolling will cause video brightness transition.
+And after solving various issues with Intel HDR10 MPO, the feature has been re-enabled.

 ## How to verify certain profile or resolution is supported？

 ### Clear Content